Complex Pricing Tables in ScopeStack

-Use variable pricing to setup pricing structures that changes based on quantity.
+Use Variable Rates pricing to set up pricing structures that change based on quantity.

-Variable Pricing gives you more control over how to price projects.
+Advanced Cost & Effort settings, also known as Variable Rates, give you more control over how to price projects.

-Using variable pricing parameters, you can manipulate the level of effort, service price, service cost, product price, and product cost based on the quantity of the instance of a service or product in a project.
+Using variable pricing parameters, you can manipulate the level of effort, service price, service cost, product price, and product cost based on the quantity of instances of a service or product in a project.

 Configuring Variable Rates in Settings